uikit/uikit-site/docs/pages/animation.md

 ## SVG Strokes

 The Animation component can be used to animate SVG strokes.
-The effect looks like the SVG strokes are drawn before your very eyes.
+The effect looks like the SVG strokes are drawn before your eyes.
 The SVG image has to be injected into the markup as an inline SVG.
-This can be done manually or usingh the [SVG component](svg.md).
+This can be done manually or using the [SVG component](svg.md).

 The following example shows how to add the inline SVG manually.
-Since you have to know the excact length of the stroke, UIkit requires to set the length in the custom property `--uk-animation-stroke`.
+Since you have to know the exact length of the stroke, UIkit requires you to set the length in the custom property `--uk-animation-stroke`.
 In this example the stroke length is `46`.

 ```html
 <svg class="uk-animation-stroke" style="--uk-animation-stroke: 46;" viewBox="0 0 20 20" xmlns="http://www.w3.org/2000/svg">